Middleware

 └──────────────────────────────────────────────────────┘

-Middleware and controllers form a classic onion model, where middleware acts as layers of onion skin, and the controller is the core of the onion.
-As shown in the diagram, the request passes through middleware 1, 2, and 3 before reaching the controller.
-The controller returns a response, which then passes back through the middleware in reverse order (3, 2, 1) and ultimately returns to the client.
-This means that within each middleware, we can access both the request and the response.
+Middleware and controllers form a classic onion model.
+Middleware is similar to layers of onion skin, while the controller is the core of the onion.
+As shown in the figure, the request passes through middleware 1, 2, 3 like an arrow to reach the controller.
+The controller returns a response, which then leaves the middleware in the order of 3, 2, 1 and ultimately returns to the client.
+This means that we can obtain both the request and the response within each middleware.

 Request Interception

-Sometimes, we don't want a particular request to reach the controller layer.
-For example, if we find in middleware 2 that the current user is not logged in, we can intercept the request and return a login response.
-The flow would look something like this:
+Sometimes we do not want a specific request to reach the controller layer.
+For example, if we find that the current user is not logged in while in middleware2, we can directly intercept the request and return a login response.
+This process is similar to the following:

 ┌────────────────────────────────────────────────────────────┐